YIZHE12/DataScienceMakeEasy/data_structures/README.md

 https://wiki.python.org/moin/TimeComplexity#list

+## Linear structure:
+Once an item is added, it stays in that position relative to the other elements that came before and came after it.
+Collections such as these are often referred to as linear data structures.
+It includes: list, stack and queue.

 ## List

 A python list contains more storage space than is needed to store the items currently in the list.
 This extra space, the size of which can be up to twice the necessary capacity, allows for quick and easy expansion as new items are added to the list.